docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ### Web Interface

-Rspamd provides a [web interface][www::rspamd-docs-web-interface], which contains statistics and data Rspamd collects.
+Rspamd provides a [web interface][rspamd-docs::web-interface], which contains statistics and data Rspamd collects.
 The interface is enabled by default and reachable on port 11334.

 ![Rspamd Web Interface](https://rspamd.com/img/webui.png)

 ### DNS

 DMS does not supply custom values for DNS servers to Rspamd.
-If you need to use custom DNS servers, which could be required when using [DNS-based black/whitelists](#rbls-realtime-blacklists-dnsbls-dns-based-blacklists), you need to adjust [`options.inc`][www::rspamd-docs-basic-options] yourself.
+If you need to use custom DNS servers, which could be required when using [DNS-based black/whitelists](#rbls-realtime-blacklists-dnsbls-dns-based-blacklists), you need to adjust [`options.inc`][rspamd-docs::basic-options] yourself.

 !!! tip "Making DNS Servers Configurable"

     If you want to see an environment variable (like `RSPAMD_DNS_SERVERS`) to support custom DNS servers for Rspamd being added to DMS, please raise a feature request issue.

+!!! warning

+    Rspamd heavily relies on a properly working DNS server that it can use to resolve DNS queries.
+If your DNS server is misconfigured, you will encounter issues when Rspamd queries DNS to assess if mail is spam.
+Legitimate mail is then unintentionally marked as spam or worse, rejected entirely.

+    When Rspamd is deciding if mail is spam, it will check DNS records for SPF, DKIM and DMARC.
+Each of those has an associated symbol for DNS temporary errors with a non-zero weight assigned.
+That weight contributes towards the spam score assessed by Rspamd which is normally desirable - provided your network DNS is functioning correctly, otherwise when DNS is broken all mail is biased towards spam due to these failed DNS lookups.

 !!! danger